 Dayanita Singh's art uses photography to reflect and expand on the ways in which we relate to photographic images.
 Her recent works, drawn from her extensive photographic oeuvre, are a series of mobile museums that allow her images to be endlessly edited, sequenced, archived and displayed.
 Stemming from Singh's interest in the archive, her installations present photographs as interconnected bodies of work that are replete with both poetic and narrative possibilities.
 Publishing is also a significant part of the artist's practice: in her books, often published without text, Singh extends her experiments on alternate forms of producing and viewing photographs.

 Pothi Khana (2018) was originally exhibited at the recent Carnegie International in Pittsburgh, USA.
-The title is a generic term for an archive room, usually where papers are kept in cloth bundles.The installation occupies the whole of Frith Street Gallery's ground floor space and is composed of tower-like structures which are themselves built from large, open cubes.
+The title is a generic term for an archive room, usually where papers are kept in cloth bundles.The installation occupies Frith Street Gallery's ground floor space and is composed of tower-like structures which are themselves built from large, open cubes.
 Lining the sides of these wood-framed structures are photos slotted into hidden grooves.
 The work is made to a modular design that in theory allows for the endless rearrangement of the stackable cubes and swapping of photographs.
 Installed here in the gallery the work invites the viewer to sit, study or rest.
 In addition to Pothi Khana, Singh will show works from her new Montage series.
 Here the artist draws upon her recent works with architecture to create intriguing composite photographs which explore space and memory.